panva/openid-client/README.md

 ### Client Credentials Grant Flow

-Exchanging the client_id and client_secret of your application for an access token, to authenticate at a third-party api.
-Not on behalf of a user.
-Suitable for Machine-to-Machine authentication.
+Client Credentials flow is for obtaining Access Tokens to use with third party APIs on behalf of your application, rather than an end-user which was the case in previous examples.

 **See the [documentation](./docs/README.md#clientgrantbody-extras) for full API details.**